zhangp365/ComfyUI-Gemini_Flash_2.0_Exp/README.md

 - Automatically samples frames evenly throughout the video
 - Resizes frames for efficient processing
 - Works with both chat and non-chat modes

+## Image Generation

+The new image generation capabilities allow you to:
+- Generate images from text descriptions
+- Generate variations based on reference images
+- Control the generation with seed and temperature parameters
+- Generate multiple images with batch_count

+### Image Generation Tips:
+- For best results, use the "gemini-2.0-flash-exp-image-generation" model
+- Use "generate_images" operation mode
+- Provide clear, detailed prompts for better results
+- Connect reference images for style guidance
+- Use seed parameter for reproducible results

 ## Error Handling